Green Card Banquet Chef Jobs

 How does green card sponsorship differ from H-1B for a Banquet Chef?

 Green card sponsorship through PERM leads to permanent residency, not a temporary work visa.
-Unlike H-1B, there is no annual lottery for EB-3 filings, and the EB-3 cap is not exhausted the way H-1B numbers are.
+Unlike H-1B visa, there is no annual lottery for EB-3 filings, and the EB-3 cap is not exhausted the way H-1B numbers are.
 The tradeoff is timeline: PERM plus I-140 approval typically takes two to four years before you can file for a green card, depending on your country of birth and current priority date backlogs.

 What does the PERM labor certification process require for this role?